I present programmes at several venues…

 Classes held at the Cinema Museum (see above)

-I am very pleased that we will have a whole 20 weeks to look at the history of French Cinema – a chance to look at four key auteurs, more clips, more time for discussion and more time to reflect.
+I am very pleased that we will have a chance to look at the history of Modern French Cinema.

-Booking here If you have done the 10 week course this will be a good follow-up.
-Again at the lovely Cinema Museum in Kennington.
+Booking here Again at the lovely Cinema Museum in Kennington.

 “I thought the time line approach and the balance of clips to information was nicely realised.
 Plus great infectious enthusiasm from your good self.
 Keeping the energy up so important in a group and you got it just right.”